Frequently Asked Questions: Chesapeake Bay Water Quality Standards

 Main_Content

 The Chesapeake Bay tidal waters designated uses, reflect the variety of habitats found throughout the Bay and its tidal tributaries.
-The Bay's fish, crabs, oysters and underwater grasses are distinguished by natural habitats that differ by salinity and depth and not artificial boundaries.
-This is why the states try to advocate their protection.
+The Bay's fish, crabs, oysters and underwater grasses are distinguished by natural habitats that differ by salinity and depth as reflected by the subcategory designated uses described in the table below.

 |